-To make sure that you’re up to date with the conversation, we’ve created this guide to breaking down the minimum wage in Kansas.
+To make sure that you’re up to date with the conversation, we’ve created this guide to breaking down the minimum wage in Kansas in 2023 and beyond.

 Get Started with Square Payroll